cryptodescriptor/frosted-panel/README.md

 - Safari
 - Opera

-Although only a few browsers are listed above, it should work on the majority of them, including Safari and Opera Mini etc..
-(Currently untested so do not take my word for it).
+Although only a few browsers are listed above, it should work on the majority of them.

 ## Getting Started